-The political science major is designed to acquaint you with the substance of politics and to develop your reading comprehension, research, writing, speaking, and analytic skills.
-Our goal is to provide you with interesting courses that will also give you the tools that will serve you well in your professional careers, law school, or graduate school.
+Political Scientists study power and how it operates at different levels – among individuals, within and between institutions and individuals, and between countries, international organizations, corporations, societal groups, and individuals in the international arena.
+The Political Science major is designed to acquaint you with the substance of politics and to develop your reading comprehension, research, writing, speaking, and analytic skills.
+Our goal is to provide you with interesting courses about politics and policy that will also give you the tools that will serve you well in your professional careers, law school, or graduate school.

 In addition to completing the Political Science major, students often pursue a minor––in such fields as History, Economics, Philosophy, American Studies, a foreign language, or one of the many interdisciplinary programs at the University such as Justice and Ethics in the Law, Gender Studies, or and Latin American Studies.
 Many majors choose to spend a semester studying abroad or interning in Washington, and each year, some students graduate with College or University Honors, after successfully completing a thesis under the supervision of a faculty mentor.

 A minor in Political Science is a great choice for students who are interested in the world around them.
 In addition to learning about U.S. or world politics, minors can take advantage of the many experiential learning activities (local internships, Washington Center, summer study tours, study abroad) that political science offers.
 The minor also helps students sharpen and broaden their reading, research, presentation, writing, and analytic skills.

 The Department faculty are among the best at SJU, many of whom have been recognized within the institution as outstanding teachers and scholars.
 They have received awards for their work in the classroom and have published their research in first-quality outlets.